-6. Termination by Participant.
-A Participant may terminate participation ----- in the DRP at any time, without penalty, by delivering to the Company a written notice.
+5. Reports.
+Within 90 days after the end of the Company's fiscal year, in the DRP at any time, without penalty, by delivering to the Company a written notice.
 Prior to listing of the Shares on a stock exchange or Nasdaq, any transfer of Shares by a Participant to a non-Participant will terminate participation in the DRP with respect to the transferred Shares.
 If a Participant terminates DRP participation, the Company will provide the terminating Participant with a certificate evidencing the whole shares in his or her account and a check for the cash value of any fractional share in such account.
 Upon termination of DRP participation, Distributions will be distributed to the Stockholder in cash.